dmouscher/nomic/rules-public.md

 Once per turn, active players may post an image containing a corgi in the #corgis channel.
 At the end of the turn, any player who has posted a corgi picture receives 2 points, provided the picture has not been posted before.
 No points are awarded for duplicate images.
 Images created from the same source image are duplicates.

 Jactually is the Corgi Lord.

+## 331

+All proposals that rhyme
+from here-on in time,
+shall give their creator
+a number of points in their favor.

+The points to be awarded,
+only by judgement can be thwarted,
+and shall be of count nine
+for every eighth line.

+One may rhyme how they will,
+so long as a pattern holds still.
+And once the proposal is passed,
+may they claim the points cast.

+For this rule that will hold soon,
+a gift of an 18 point boon,
+will be given Fenris Wolf, the player,
+aswell as the title of "Rhyme Slayer".

+As final point to dictate how this rule goes,
+the majority of the proposal must not be irrelevant prose,
+So let there be a bonanza,
+of some very dope stanza!